jontore/scala-talk/slides/talk.md

 ## Why it has gotten some tracktion?

-- Scalabale and fault tolerant
+- Scalable and fault tolerant
 - Runs on the JVM, can interact with Java applications
-- Good tooling pretty early on, and developed eco-system
+- Good tooling pretty early on, and developed ecosystem

 ## Who uses it?